pivotal/docs-tap/app-sso/reference/package-configuration.hbs.md

 The Tanzu Application Platform package has a `shared` top-level configuration key for sharing common configuration between the packages it installs.

-AppSSO inherits the `shared.{ingress_domain, ingress_issuer, ca_cert_data,
+Application Single Sign-on inherits the `shared.{ingress_domain, ingress_issuer, ca_cert_data,
-kubernetes_distribution}` configuration values from TAP.
-These values can be overridden with AppSSO-specific values under `appsso`.
-AppSSO-specific configuration has precedence over the shared values of TAP.
+kubernetes_distribution}` configuration values from Tanzu Application Platform.
+You can override these values with Application Single Sign-On specific values under `appsso`.
+Application Single Sign-On specific configuration has precedence over the shared values of Tanzu Application Platform.

 For example: